longhe141142/test2/Homework/Day1/topic.md

 let carName1 = "Volvo XC60"; // Using double quotes
 let carName2 = "Volvo XC60"; // Using single quotes
 ```
+- Type Conversion:<br>
+- The three approaches for converting to string are:
+  - value.toString()
+  - "" + value
+  - String(value)

 - **Numbers:**<br>
   JavaScript has only one type of numbers.<br>
   Numbers can be written with, or without decimals: